 We love the idea of having a draw for creatures that will hopefully mesmerise the girls, and actually I love having them in the garden too.
 (Wasps on the other hand are about as welcome in our garden as spiders are in our house.)

-So that’s how to create the perfect family garden according to the Tunstalls; what would you do differently?
+So those are some the ways we’ll design our outdoor space to be suitable for the whole family, including some fun toddler garden ideas.
+That’s the perfect family garden according to the Tunstalls; what would you do differently?